AashishKr27/Data-Authentication/README.md

 # Overview

-  -> Data Authentication is a Node.js-based web application that provides user authentication using MongoDB,
+  -> Data Authentication is a Node.js-based web application that provides user authentication using MongoDB, Express.js, <br>
-     Express.js, and JWT (JSON Web Tokens).
+     and JWT (JSON Web Tokens).
 This project allows users to create accounts, log in, and maintain authentication sessions securely.

 # Features